cedar-policy/cedar-docs/docs/collections/_other/security.md

   + Cedar has no facilities for I/O, so Cedar policies are unable to perform activities like reading files or talking to the network.
   + The evaluation of one Cedar policy can't effect the evaluation of another policy.
   + While all Cedar policies are guaranteed to terminate, a malicious user could attempt to submit very lengthy policies, incurring either storage or performance costs.
 If you are evaluating arbitrary Cedar policies, we recommend that you put a length limit in place.
-  + Cedar provides on authorization &ndash; determining what an authenticated user can do.
+  + Cedar provides authorization &ndash; determining what an authenticated user can do.
 However, Cedar does ***not*** perform authentication &ndash; verifying the identity of the users who attempt to access your application.
 You application must provide authentication services separately and then proceed with authorization of only successfully authenticated users.

 + Write a schema and have Cedar validate it to ensure your authorization policies don't encounter runtime errors.